Attempted Murder Law in California – Penal Code 664/187 PC

 - The defendant intended to kill that person.

-As you might guess, some of the law and circumstances surrounding an attempted murder case case be complex and not easy to understand.
-Therefore, it is always best to consult with an expert who has handled these cases, knows how to defend them and can give you an honest assessment of what you are facing and what must be done to defend you under the circumstances of your particular case.
+As you might guess, some of the laws and circumstances surrounding an attempted murder case be complex and not easy to understand.
+Therefore, it is always best to consult with an expert who has handled these cases, knows how to defend them, and can give you an honest assessment of what you are facing and what must be done to protect you under your particular case.

 California Criminal Jury Instruction 600 For Attempted Murder

-When it comes to an attempted murder charges under California Penal Code Section 664/187, I’ve defended many of them over the course of the last twenty-five years.
-The jury instructions actually look pretty simple but they’re not that simple because once you dig into these cases, there’s a lot more that’s going on.
+Over the last twenty-five years, I've defended many of them regarding attempted murder charges under California Penal Code Section 664/187.
+The jury instructions look pretty straightforward, but they're not that simple because once you dig into these cases, there's a lot more going on.

-There’s a lot more than meets the eye.
-So, when the jury instructions are given to a jury, they’re basically told the defendant is charged with attempted murder.
-In order to prove a defendant guilty of attempted murder, the prosecution has to show the following two elements:
+There's a lot more than meets the eye.
+So, when the jury instructions are given to a jury, they're told the defendant is charged with attempted murder.
+To prove a defendant guilty of attempted murder, the prosecution has to show the following two elements:

 - The defendant took at least one direct but ineffective step towards killing another person;